 The use of earplugs to block out snoring

-So you have decided to try out a set of earplugs in order to drowned out your partner’s loud snoring.
+So you have decided to try out a set of earplugs in order to drown out your partner’s loud snoring.
 What are the best earplugs for snoring?

 Disposable vs reusable

 There is some debate when it comes to disposable vs reusable as far as which is better.
-As for effectiveness, when installed properly a disposable set of earplugs with a NRR of 30 should block out 30 dB of sound just as effectively as a pair of reusable plugs with a NRR of 30.
-Reusables of course offer a long term cost savings advantage.
+As for effectiveness, when installed properly a disposable set of earplugs with an NRR of 30 should block out 30 dB of sound just as effectively as a pair of reusable plugs with an NRR of 30.
+Reusables, of course, offer a long-term cost savings advantage.
 Keep in mind that special care should be taken while cleaning reusables to avoid ear infections.